Trump orders GM to manufacture ventilators under the Defense Production Act

 “As usual with ‘this’ General Motors, things just never seem to work out,” Trump tweeted.
 “They said they were going to give us 40,000 much needed Ventilators, ‘very quickly’.
 Now they are saying it will only be 6000, in late April, and they want top dollar.”

-“Always a mess with Mary B.,” he added, referring to Mary T. Barra, the company’s chief executive.
+“Always a mess with Mary B.,” he added, referring to Barra, the company’s chief executive.

 “Invoke P,” Trump said in the tweet.